Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Bahamas's cuisine, used in bread, pastries, and many other foods.
+Wheat is everywhere in the local diet, in bread, pastries, dumplings, and more.

 COMMONLY FOUND IN: